Skip to content

 Custom Error

-Usage Method
+Usage

-/// Add custom error
+///Add custom error

-/// [stack] Stack log
+/// [stack] stack log

-/// [message] Error message
+/// [message] error message

-/// [appState] Application state
+/// [appState] application state

-/// [errorType] Custom errorType
+/// [errorType] custom errorType

-/// [property] Additional property parameter (optional)
+/// [property] additional property parameters (optional)

 Future<void> addCustomError(String stack, String message,